-In addition to its work on virtual hearings, ACUS is dedicated to studying how federal agencies are using and could use machine learning to make rules, adjudicate cases, and perform other regulatory activities.
-As the ACUS Assembly recently observed, "artificial intelligence (AI) techniques are changing how government agencies do their work.
+ACUS remains dedicated to studying how federal agencies are using and might use machine learning to make rules, adjudicate cases, and perform other regulatory activities.
+As the ACUS Assembly observed in Statement #20, Agency Use of Artificial Intelligence, "artificial intelligence (AI) techniques are changing how government agencies do their work.
 Advances in AI hold out the promise of lowering the cost of completing government tasks and improving the quality, consistency, and predictability of agencies' decisions.
 But agencies' uses of AI also raise concerns about the full or partial displacement of human decision making and discretion."

-To help agencies navigate these issues, the ACUS Assembly approved a statement, Agency Use of Artificial Intelligence, in FY 2021 that identifies issues agencies should consider when adopting, revamping, establishing policies and practices governing, and regularly monitoring AI systems.
+In recent years, ACUS has issued reports by leading scholars analyzing how agencies are using AI to enforce federal law, adjudicate cases, make rules, and perform regulatory tasks.
+To help navigate the legal, practical, and ethical issues associated with AI use, the ACUS Assembly adopted a statement, Agency Use of Artificial Intelligence, that identifies issues agencies should consider when adopting, revamping, establishing policies and practices governing, and regularly monitoring AI systems.
 Among the topics it addresses are transparency, harmful biases, technical capacity, procurement, privacy, security, decisional authority, and oversight.